 6th Grade World History

 During our school year, we will explore World History from Pre-History to the Renaissance.
 That is thousands of years of history in just a few short months!
+What an exciting journey through history we will have this year!

 At the end of this course, you will be able to explain how society, the environment, the political and economic landscape, and historical events influence perspectives, values, traditions, and ideas. ** Louisiana Department of Education Social Studies Grade 6 / “Scope and Sequence”